Cvetanka/Data-Crunching/README.md

   *'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from      1 to 30.

-  *'train/test/Inertial Signals/total_acc_x_train/test.txt': The acceleration signal from the smartphone accelerometer X axis in        standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt'      and 'total_acc_z_train.txt' files for the Y and Z axis.
+  *'train/test/Inertial Signals/body_acc_x_train/test.txt': The body acceleration signal obtained by subtracting the gravity from       the total acceleration.

   *'train/test/Inertial Signals/body_acc_x_train/test.txt': The body acceleration signal obtained by subtracting the gravity from       the total acceleration.